Coffee is one of the world’s most popular beverages.

-However, there are several things you can do to prevent the disease from showing up in the first place.
+However, there are several things you can do to prevent the disease from occurring in the first place.

 This includes the usual suspects like eating healthy and exercising, but drinking coffee may be incredibly effective as well.

-Parkinson’s disease is the second most common neurodegenerative disease, right after Alzheimer’s.
+Parkinson’s disease is the second most common neurodegenerative condition, right behind Alzheimer’s.

-It is caused by death of dopamine-generating neurons in the brain.
+It’s caused by the death of dopamine-generating neurons in your brain.

-The liver is an amazing organ that carries out hundreds of important functions in the body.
+Your liver is an amazing organ that carries out hundreds of important functions.

-Several common diseases primarily affect the liver, including hepatitis, fatty liver disease and others.
+Several common diseases primarily affect the liver, including hepatitis, fatty liver disease and many others.

-Many of these diseases can lead to a condition called cirrhosis, in which the liver has been largely replaced by scar tissue.
+Many of these conditions can lead to cirrhosis, in which your liver is largely replaced by scar tissue.

-Bottom Line: Coffee drinkers have a much lower risk of developing cirrhosis, which can be caused by several diseases that affect the liver.
+Coffee drinkers have a much lower risk of cirrhosis, which can be caused by several diseases that affect the liver.

 Depression is a serious mental disorder that causes a significantly reduced quality of life.

-It is incredibly common and about 4.1% of people in the U.S. currently meet the criteria for clinical depression.
+It’s very common, as about 4.1% of people in the US currently meet the criteria for clinical depression.

-Another study with 208,424 individuals found that those who drank 4 or more cups per day were 53% less likely to commit suicide (39).
+Another study in 208,424 individuals found that those who drank 4 or more cups per day were 53% less likely to die by suicide (

-Bottom Line: Coffee appears to lower the risk of developing depression and may dramatically reduce the risk of suicide.
+Coffee appears to lower your risk of developing depression and may dramatically reduce suicide risk.

-Cancer is one of the world’s leading causes of death and is characterized by uncontrolled growth of cells in the body.
+Cancer is one of the world’s leading causes of death.
+It is characterized by uncontrolled cell growth in your body.

-Coffee appears to be protective against two types of cancer... liver cancer and colorectal cancer.
+Coffee appears to be protective against two types of cancer: liver and colorectal cancer.

-One study of 489,706 individuals found that those who drank 4–5 cups of coffee per day had a 15% lower risk of colorectal cancer (43).
+Similarly, one study in 489,706 people found that those who drank 4–5 cups of coffee per day had a 15% lower risk of colorectal cancer (

-Bottom Line: Liver and colorectal cancer are the 3rd and 4th leading causes of cancer death worldwide.
+Liver and colorectal cancer are the third and fourth leading causes of cancer death worldwide.
 Coffee drinkers have a lower risk of both.

-It is often claimed that caffeine can increase blood pressure.
+It’s often claimed that caffeine can increase your blood pressure.

-In fact, there is some evidence that women who drink coffee have a reduced risk of heart disease (50).
+On the contrary, there is some evidence that women who drink coffee have a reduced risk (50).

-Bottom Line: Coffee may cause mild increases in blood pressure, which usually diminish over time.
-Coffee drinkers do not have an increased risk of heart disease, but a slightly lower risk of stroke.
+Coffee may cause mild increases in blood pressure, which usually diminish over time.
+Coffee drinkers do not have an increased risk of heart disease and have a slightly lower risk of stroke.

 Given that coffee drinkers are less likely to get many diseases, it makes sense that coffee could help you live longer.

-There are actually several observational studies showing that coffee drinkers have a lower risk of death.
+Several observational studies indicate that coffee drinkers have a lower risk of death.

-In two very large studies, drinking coffee was associated with a 20% lower risk of death in men and a 26% lower risk of death in women, over a period of 18–24 years (53).
+In two very large studies, drinking coffee was associated with a 20% reduced risk of death in men and a 26% decreased risk of death in women, over 18–24 years (

-This effect appears to be particularly strong in type II diabetics.
-In one study, diabetics who drank coffee had a 30% lower risk of death during a 20 year study period (54).
+This effect appears particularly strong in people with type 2 diabetes.
+In one 20-year study, individuals with diabetes who drank coffee had a 30% lower risk of death (54).

-For people who eat a standard Western diet, coffee may actually be the healthiest aspect of the diet.
+For people who eat a standard Western diet, coffee may be one of the healthiest aspects of their diet.

-Coffee is one of the healthiest beverages on the planet.
-Period.
+In fact, coffee may be one of the healthiest beverages on the planet.